 Try alliteration when coming up with your blog name, by using the same letter for each word in your name.

-A few ideas could be, “Business Blogging Basics” or “Blogging Blues Busters” – you can probably come up with something much more awesome than me, I’m sure![Remember to use this trick in some of your blog titles, too]
+A few ideas could be, “Business Blogging Basics” or “Blogging Blues Busters” – you can probably come up with something much more awesome than me, I’m sure!

-9. Use Abbreviations
+6. Use Abbreviations

 Take a moment to think about the companies and brands you’re aware of and how many of them have an abbreviated name.